 TGay Editor Change text in the first 3 paragraphs as follows:

-A responder STA that has received a TDD SSW frame shall sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and between TDD slots used for BF training according to the period as indicated by the Transmit Period subfield of the received TDD SSW frame.
+A responder STA that has received a TDD SSW frame shall sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and between TDD slots used for BF training.
+Responder antenna switching shall be done according to the period as indicated by the non-zero Transmit Period subfield of the received TDD SSW frame.

 NOTE—To increase the likelihood of detecting the initiator’s TDD SSW frame, the responder SME can set